schillic/symQV/README.md

-# QuAVL
+# symQV

-## Specification-based Verification of Quantum Programs
+## Symbolic Quantum Program Verification

 This Python project comes with the experiments

-- Toffoli Gate*
+- Toffoli Gate
 - Quantum implementations of classical algorithms (RevLib)
 - Quantum Teleportation Protocol
-- Deutsch-Jozsa Algorithm*
-- Quantum Fourier Transform*
-- Parametric Quantum Fourier Transform*
+- Quantum Fourier Transform
+- Grover Diffusion Operator

-that show how QuAVL can prove correctness of quantum algorithms.
+that show how symQV can prove correctness of quantum algorithms.

 ## Installation

-There are three requirements for Quantify to run.
+There are three requirements for symQV to run.
 The Python packages are:

 - z3-solver (for SMT sort declaration and syntax generation)
 - pyparsing (needed for output parsing)
 - numpy (for arithmetic)

-Also, the system Quantify runs on requires [dReal](http://dreal.github.io) to be installed and added to the path in order for the solver to work.
+Also, the system symQV runs on requires [dReal](http://dreal.github.io) to be installed and added to the path in order for the solver to work.

 Install Python packages: